ehm5678/ehm5678/README.md

 I became interested in tech after paralegalling in a legal tech startup, and did some short coding courses outside of work in Python & SQL.
 I noticed how diversity is a big problem in the tech industry, and later joined Code First Girls, where I worked as a Senior Programmes Coordinator and organised online coding classes for women and non-binary people.
 I decided to use my passion for inclusive tech and creative problem solving with code to become a developer, and was accepted onto the School of Code’s BC17 bootcamp in 2024

 - 🌍 Based in London, UK
-- 📚 Since graduating in October 2024 I’ve been honing my skills in front-end and full-stack engineering.
-I’m currently working on a restaurant review app to combine my love of food and tech, and have plans to build an AI-supported weather app in the future
+- 📚 Since graduating in October 2024 I’ve been honing my skills in full-stack engineering.
+I’m currently working on a restaurant review app
-- ✉️ Eager to apply my technical skills and interests in a Junior Full Stack Developer role.
+- ✉️ Eager to apply my technical skills and interests in a Junior Full Stack Developer / Software Engineer role.
 Contact me via Linkedin

 <h1> 🚀 Projects </h1>